SystemsApproach/5G/disaggregate.rst

 multiple sites.
 (Analytics performed on this data also benefits from having abundant compute resources available.)

-But there’s another reason worth calling out: It lowers the barrier for anyone (not just the companies that own and operate the RAN infrastructure) to offer mobile services to customers.
+Another reason worth calling out is that it lowers the barrier for anyone (not just the companies that own and operate the RAN infrastructure) to offer mobile services to customers.
 These entities are called *MVNOs (Mobile Virtual Network Operators)* and one clean way to engineer an MVNO is to run your own Mobile Core on a cloud of your choosing.

+But the biggest motivation for the configuration shown in :numref:`Figure %s <fig-multicloud>` is that keeping the user plane elements of the mobile core at the edge makes it possible to "break out" local traffic without having to traverse a "turnpin" route that goes through a central site.
+This has the potential to dramatically reduce latency for any edge-hosted services.
+We return to this topic in Chapter 7.

 5.3 Network Slicing
 -------------------

 One of the most compelling value propositions of 5G is the ability to differentiate the level of service offered to different applications and customers.
-Differentiation, of course, is key to being able to charge some customers more than others, but the monetization case aside, it is also necessary if you are going to support such widely varying applications as streaming video (which requires high bandwidth but can tolerate larger latencies) and Internet-of-Things (which has minimal bandwidth needs but requires extremely low and predictable latencies).
+Differentiation, of course, is key to being able to charge some customers more than others, but the monetization case aside, it is also necessary if you are going to support such widely varying applications as streaming video (which requires high bandwidth but can tolerate larger latencies) and Internet-of-Things (which has minimal bandwidth needs but requires extremely low and predictable latencies, connecting a *massively scalable* number of IoT devices).

 The mechanism that supports this sort of differentiation is called network slicing, and it fundamentally comes down to scheduling, both in